 But a lot of media outlets depend on ad revenue and so desperately need to try out new methods that bypass ad blockers.
 And at the same time, there are online objectives that go beyond eyes on ads – places that overt Paid Media cannot reach.

 And so the journalistic axiom that Commercial and Editorial content should be kept separate comes under pressure.
-I don’t mean “editorial” in the sense of text here – Zoella talking about make-up is editorial just as much as your white paper on implementing Apache Hadoop solutions or your Times leader article is.
+This doesn’t just mean “editorial” in the sense of text here – Zoella talking about make-up is editorial just as much as your white paper on implementing Apache Hadoop solutions or your Times leader article is.

 This is not where most of the hard cases lie, though.
 Those are in the sectors where Paid intersects with Earned Media.
 Earned corresponds to Editorial in “old media” terms.
 There is an unspoken presumption of publisher integrity, that opinions are sincerely held and that information given is accurate.
 When money changes hands, that integrity – or the perception of it – is threatened.

-	In late April, the Branded Content Research Network called on regulators and industry bodies to take action on the encroachment of Paid Media into Earned territory.
+In 2017, the Branded Content Research Network called on regulators and industry bodies to take action on the encroachment of Paid Media into Earned territory.
 Their findings fell into two relatively separable areas, which illustrate that the problem is not just about “bad” brands corrupting “good” influencers:

 - On the one hand, brands paying publishers for positive coverage – and neither party wishing to be open about the influence.

 - On the other, clickbait and “fake news” – where the monetary rewards for generating high traffic volumes from programmatic advertising can lead to the veracity of the content published being subordinated to its clickability.

 The second issue has received its fair share of attention, so let’s put it to one side and look more closely at the first problem.

 In the world of SEO, the situation is fairly cut-and-dried:

 - Google says you shall not pay for follow links